 Our souls stand purified permanently because we have come to trust in the finished work of Christ for our salvation.
 Asia Minor Christians were cleansed as Peter wrote to them.
 They stood before God in a regenerate state.

 Christians who trust in Christ today have purified souls.
-God has purged our sins and purified our soul when we come to the cross.
+God has purged our sins and purified our souls when we come to the cross.

 “…who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high,” (Hebrews 1:3).